General Dentistry Service in Whittier CA

 Even if you have lost teeth over the years, continue to practice proper oral hygiene to preserve existing teeth, which are much stronger than dentures.
 Even if you have only a few natural teeth left, dentures and bridges can be easily anchored to them.

 Can Geriatric Dentistry help me with implants?

 Absolutely!
-Whether you are missing one, several, or all of your natural teeth, Dr. Sudick is highly trained to evaluate and design for the placement of the implant root form by the oral surgeon or periodontist.
-Dr. Sudick designs and creates the implant crowns so they look, feel and function like your natural teeth.
+Whether you are missing one, several, or all of your natural teeth, our doctor is highly trained to evaluate and design for the placement of the implant root form by the oral surgeon or periodontist.
+We design and create the implant crowns so they look, feel and function like your natural teeth.